songbinliu/KubeControllerTest/README.md

 As shown in the example about [Kubernetes Reflector](https://github.com/songbinliu/KubeReflectorTest), *Reflector* is a framwork of *producer*: it collects the changes (or *Events*) of the Kubernetes resources. **Kubernetes Controller** providing a *Producer-Consumer* framework.
-It uses *Reflector* to *produce* contents, and allow users to provide *EventHandlerFunc* to consume the contents.
+It uses *Reflector* to *produce* contents, and allow users to provide *ProcessFunc* to consume the contents.

 ### Definition of Controller ###